wavestoweather/NNforModelError/README.md

 # NNforModelError
-This is the code corresponding to Kriegmair et al, 2021
+This is the code corresponding to Kriegmair et al, 2021.
+The code is based on the source code used by Kent et al (2017) and was modified by Raphael Kriegmair.

 We use a concolutional neural network (CNN) to learn model error caused by unresolved scales.
-We the modified rotating shallow water (modRSW) model bu Kent etal, 2017 which includes highly nonlinearprocesses mimicking atmospheric convection.
+We use the modified rotating shallow water (modRSW) model bu Kent etal, 2017 which includes highly nonlinearprocesses mimicking atmospheric convection.
 To create the training dataset we run the model in a high and a low resolution setup and compare the difference after one low resolution time step starting from the same initial conditions, thereby obtaining an exact target.

 *Creating the training data*
 - HR.py: Produces a the high resolution simulation (HR).